beeware/beeware/docs/tutorial/tutorial-10.rst

 Tutorial 10 - Make this app your own
 ====================================

-So far, our app has used a default "gray bee" icon.
+So far, our app has used a default "gray bee" icon when it is packaged.
 Let's personalize our application by configuring it to use our own icon.

 Adding an icon
 ==============